alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 ## Application Model

-Open the **application.alan** file in an editor.
+Open the **interfaces/model/application.alan** file in an editor.
 We'll be using Sublime Text in the screenshots, but [you can use whatever you like](https://github.com/M-industries?utf8=✓&q=AlanFor).

 ![](helloworld2.png)